Ladvien/responsive-image-utilities/README.md

 # responsive-image-utilities
 A module for creating responsive images, with a simple API.

-## Labeler Issues
-- Break labeler into a separate repo.
-- Save labels to folder above images to ensure it's easy to find.
-- Make the CSV writer save relative paths and the config take the "root path" to ensure this automatically works on all systems.

 ## Description
 - Image srcset tags are created
 - Module can detect images resized too small, avoids it